mpcox/203.328/README.md

 velvetg assembly_directory_21
 ```

+Let's break this down into pieces.

-This means that the output files are placed in a new directory called *assembly_directory_21*, the k-mer size (we’ll talk about this later) is 21, the input format is FASTQ, the data are short reads (e.g., the Illumina technology or similar vs long read technologies like PacBio), and the input file is called ‘input_file.fastq’.
-Of course, the names of these files and directories must be changed to whatever is appropriate for your study!
+The output files that Velvet makes are placed in a new directory called *assembly_directory_21*, the k-mer size (we’ll talk about this in the lectures) is 21, the input format is FASTQ, the data are short reads (e.g., the Illumina technology or similar), and the input file containing the sequence data is called ‘input_file.fastq’.
+Of course, the names of these files and directories need to be changed to whatever is appropriate for your study!

-The k-mer value is a vital parameter in *de novo* assembly.
-The k-mer can be any odd number from 1 to the length of the read.
-The k-mer is sometimes called the ‘word size’, and represents the length of the unit used to determine whether any two sequences ‘overlap’.

-For instance:
+When you think about assembling reads, you probably automatically think about so-called overlap methods.
+In other words, you overlap reads until you find matches, and then you join the reads together.
+Something like this:

 ```
 Read 1:    GGCTAGAGGCTAGCTTCAATGGGCGAAAGACCC
 Read 2:                GCTTCAATGGGCGAAAGACCCGAGAGAGCTGGCT
 Assembly:  GGCTAGAGGCTAGCTTCAATGGGCGAAAGACCCGAGAGAGCTGGCT
 ```

-In practice, assembly with Velvet is not carried out by checking whether two sequences actually overlap (a method used in so-called overlap assembly algorithms), but instead by using a branch of mathematics concerned with networks (de Bruijn assembly algorithms).
-We will cover this method in a lecture, and you can also find out more about this approach in these papers:
+In practice, this kind of approach does not work well with large short-read datasets.
+Velvet instead uses a branch of mathematics concerned with networks (de Bruijn graph assembly algorithms).
+A key feature of this assembly approach are *k*-mers, which are unique sequences of length *k*.
+The k-mer is sometimes called the *word size*.
+In Velvet, the *k*-mer is the most important free parameter, and can be any odd number from 1 to the length of the read.

+We will cover de Bruijn graph assembly more fully in the lectures, but you can also find out more about this approach in following papers.
+I strongly suggest you read some or all of them.
+Understanding de Bruijn assembly is crucial to understanding this lab.

+Compeau PEC, PA Pevzner and G Tesler.
+2013.
+[How to apply de Bruijn graphs to genome assembly](https://doi.org/10.1038/nbt.2023). *Nature Biotechnology* 29:987-991.

+Simpson JT and M Pop.
+2015.
+[The theory and practice of genome sequence assembly](https://doi.org/10.1146/annurev-genom-090314-050032). *Annual Review of Genomics and Human Genetics* 16:153-172.

 Zerbino, D. R. and E. Birney.
 2008.
 [Velvet: Algorithms for de novo short read assembly using de Bruijn graphs](https://doi.org/10.1101/gr.074492.107). *Genome Research* 18:821--829.

 ---

 ## Installing Velvet

-For this lab, you will be using machines running macOS.
-I have already made the programs for you and you can download them [here](code/macOS_10.14_binaries.zip).
+You will be using computers running macOS in this lab.
+I have already compiled the two programs for you (i.e., ```velveth``` and ```velvetg```) and you can simply download them [here](code/macOS_10.14_binaries.zip).

-If you want to learn how to compile these programs from the source code, or if you want to run them on your own machine, [check out the instructions here](docs/compilation.html).
+If you want to learn how to compile these programs from the original source code, or if you want to run Velvet on your own non-macOS computer, [check out the instructions here](docs/compilation.html).
+Compiling programs isn't as hard as it first seems, and it's a good skill to know.

 ---

 ## Assembly Example

-Here are the steps needed to assemble a set of FASTQ sequences using Velvet.
-Note that you will be repeating this exercise on your own dataset later in the lab.
+Below I list the steps needed to assemble a set of FASTQ sequences using Velvet.
+Note that you will be repeating this exercise on your own dataset later in the lab, so make sure you understand this section well.

-First, Make a new directory (say, ```example_assembly```):
+First, make a new directory to perform all your analyses in.
+You should use an informative name, but for this test example, we'll use ```example_assembly```:

 ```
 mkdir example_assembly